Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Query the NodeID and Pledged Id of the node entrusted by the current account address

 - **Introduction**
-  -String: address Account address of the principal
+  - String: address Account address of the principal
 - **return value**

 ```